textwire/textwire.github.io/versioned_docs/version-v2/functions/arr.md

 <span>3</span>
 ```

-### `join`

-#### Description
+## `join()`
-Function `join` is used to join the elements of an array into a string.
+Joins the elements of an array into a string.
 It takes an optional argument `separator` which is used to join the elements.
-If no separator is provided, it defaults to a comma.
+If no separator is provided, it defaults to a comma

 #### Arguments
 1. `separator` (optional) - What separator to use to join the elements.
-Default is comma `,`.
+Default is comma `,`

 #### Input example:
 ```html